´ó¿§¸£ÀûÓ°Ôº

 Divorce in Indonesia

-A divorce in Indonesia can only be granted by a court of law.
-It is also possible to get a divorce聽in Indonesia, even if you were married in another country.
-To file for divorce in Indonesia, one聽of the parties must meet at least one of the following requirements:
+Divorce in Indonesia can only be granted by a court of law.
+It's possible to file for divorce in Indonesia even if the marriage took place abroad, providing that at least one of the following conditions applies:

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.